almarklein/translate_to_legacy/README.md

   as a string.
 This should usually be all you need.
 * `tokens` - the list of found tokens.
 * `dump()` - get the result as a string (translate() calls this).
+* `translate_dir()` - classmethod to translate all .py files in the given directory and its subdirectories.
+Skips files that match names in skip (which can be full file names, absolute paths, and paths relative to dirname).
+Any file that imports 'print_function' from __future__ is cancelled.

 ### How to write a custom fixer